joshb/EagleFramework/README.md

 Supported Platforms
 -------------------
 This software has been developed and tested on Mac OS X El Capitan and Ubuntu 15.10 (x86-64).
-It can be built using a recent Swift 2.2 snapshot (see https://swift.org/download/) with the Swift package manager.
+It can be built using a recent Swift Development snapshot (see https://swift.org/download/) with the Swift package manager.

 Usage
 -----
-Make sure that you have a recent Swift 2.2 snapshot installed, and run the following commands from the SwiftHTTPServer root directory to build and run it:
+Make sure that you have a recent Swift Development snapshot installed, and run the following commands from the SwiftHTTPServer root directory to build and run it:

     swift build
     .build/debug/SwiftHTTPServer www Resources